 You are not alone.
 Connect with fellow survivors who share your diagnosis.

-Support groups provide a time and space for patients and family members to discuss feelings, concerns and attitudes in a caring atmosphere.
-Attendees of these groups are able to share their journeys, thoughts, concerns in supportive environment.
-The groups are facilitated by professionally trained social workers and other members of your support care team.
+Support groups provide a time and space for patients and family members to discuss feelings, concerns, and attitudes in a caring atmosphere.
+Attendees of these groups are able to share their journeys, thoughts, concerns in a supportive environment.
+The groups are facilitated by professionally licensed social workers and other members of your support care team.

-As families face the uncertainties of a cancer diagnosis and the COVID-19 pandemic, Social Work is putting together WebEx support groups for patients and caregivers.
+As families face the uncertainties of a cancer diagnosis and the COVID-19 pandemic, Social Work has put together Zoom support groups for patients and caregivers.
+All support groups except for the Stem Cell Transplant Caregiver Support Group are currently on Zoom.

-Starting Monday, April 13, daily WebEx support groups will be offered.
-Social work counselors will facilitate the support groups.
-These sessions provide an opportunity for patients, family members and friends to meet others in similar circumstances, develop new relationships and find out how others cope during this time of increased distress.
+MD Anderson currently offers Zoom support groups facilitated by Social work counselors.
+These sessions provide an opportunity for patients, family members, and friends to meet others in similar circumstances, develop new relationships, and find out how others cope during this time of increased distress.

 The general patient support and caregiver support groups will be offered daily with different facilitators.
-Patients and caregivers are asked to RSVP ahead of time and include their name, MRN and group preference for attendance.
-The facilitator will reach out to them and send a WebEx invitation within an hour before the support group starts.
-Patients/caregivers can then either log-in via WebEx on their own computer, or use the phone number provided in the email.
+Patients and caregivers are asked to RSVP ahead of time and include their name, MRN (if MD Anderson patient or caregiver), and group preference for attendance.
+The facilitator will reach out to them and send a Zoom invitation within an hour before the support group starts.
+Patients/caregivers can then either log in via Zoom on their own computer or use the phone number provided in the email.

 General Cancer Patient Support Group: